 Do I need special bottles if my baby is breastfeeding?

 You won’t need special bottles when mixing breastfeeding with bottle feeding.
 However, you may want to consider the type of teat you use on the bottle.

 Well it’s all down to the sucking technique that your baby uses when they feed.
 When your baby is at the breast he will push his tongue to the roof of the mouth to get the milk.
 When using a bottle he pushes the tongue forward towards the teeth so the milk flows out of the teat.

 Are regular teats bad for my breastfeeding baby?

-The difference between the two suckling actions can cause confusion for baby if you plan to change between the two regularly.
+The difference between the two suckling actions can cause confusion for baby.
+This is important if you plan to change between the two regularly.
 Milk can still flow from a regular feeding teat without the baby actively sucking.
 This means that your baby doesn’t need to put much effort into getting milk and can overfeed.
-When you put baby back onto the breast they may be a reluctant to have to work hard for their food, and start to reject the breast.
+When at the breast, baby may be a reluctant to have to work hard for their food.
+This can cause baby to start rejecting the breast.